ibm-cloud-docs/activity-tracker/cloud_services_locations.md

 | Working with service credentials                | `Events are available through the Activity Tracker Frankfurt (eu-de) instance` |
 | Connecting a service instance to an app         | `Events are available through the Activity Tracker Frankfurt (eu-de) instance` |
 | Managing tags                                   | `Events are available through the Activity Tracker Frankfurt (eu-de) instance` |
-{: caption="Core integrated services integration in America's locations" caption-side="top"}
+{: caption="Table 8.
+Core integrated services integration in America locations" caption-side="top"}